turtlesec-no/turtlesec-no.github.io/working.md

 ### Sick Leave

-We follow the rules for sick leave which are outlined in "Inkluderende Arbeidsliv" ("Inclusive Employment"), which is a government initiative to make workplaces more accessible:
+We follow the rules for sick leave which are outlined in ["Inkluderende Arbeidsliv"][2] ("Inclusive Employment"), which is a government initiative to make workplaces more accessible:

 * You can self-report illness ("egenmelding") for up to 8 consecutive days
 * For up to a total of 24 days per each 12 month period